Inspiring stories from older travellers

 My Itchy Travel Feet

 My Itchy Travel Feet is a blog by Donna and Alan Hull.
 Donna is the writer, and Alan the photographer, and together they travel the world looking for adventure.
-The duos focusses on baby boomer travel and share their experiences online, so boomers know exactly what to expect on their next trip.
+The duo focusses on baby boomer travel and shares their experiences online, so boomers know exactly what to expect on their next trip.
 Donna managed to find time on her current cruise to talk about some of her experiences.

 Donna explained some of the advantages she has found to travelling in older age: “More free time is one of the advantages when traveling in our older years.
 With careers and child rearing coming to an end, there’s more time and money to travel.
 This gives us the ability to explore at a slower pace, savouring every moment.”